 Who Benefits Most From Dialectical Behavioral Therapy?

-About half of those that seek substance abuse rehab are open to developing new routines that reinforce sobriety and recovery.
+About half of those that seek substance abuse rehab is open to developing new routines that reinforce sobriety and recovery.
 These new habits are both physical and emotional and require practice and dedication.
 However the other half, after detox, can be much more reluctant and experience higher levels of stress.
 Dialectical behavioral therapy benefits those who may be having a particularly hard time, or begin to reject other therapy options.

 Experiencing sobriety may be a relatively new experience for those that have been suffering from addiction long-term.
 When the mind is left unaltered by the substances they have become dependent upon, some uncomfortable realities may be recalled.
 Recovering addicts who respond poorly to this realization, or are suffering from untreated psychological illnesses, experience higher risks for suicide.